On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Simulation Results

+For LM2-MB algorithm, if the variable and check node degrees are constants independent of $n$, it is easy to show the linearity of complexity.
+However, in our setting, check node degree $k$ goes to infinity as $n$ goes to infinity.
+We cannot show the complexity is linearly in $n$.
+Fortunately, for small $j$ and $k$, and large $n$, LM2-MB runs almost as fast as NB algorithm based on our simulation.

-We also find the maximum sparsity $K^{*}$ for perfect reconstruction when we use parity-check matrices from $(3,k)$ and $(5,k)$ ensembles (with different $k$) as the measurement matrices when $n$ is large and try to see how $K^{*}$ scales with the code rate.
+We also find the maximum sparsity $p^{*}$ for perfect reconstruction when we use parity-check matrices from $(3,k)$ and $(5,k)$ ensembles (with different $k$) as the measurement matrices when $n$ is large and try to see how $p^{*}$ scales with the code rate.
 In the simulation, we fix $n=10000$, try different $k$'s (or $m$'s) and use LM2-MB as the decoding algorithm.
-Fig.~\ref{fig:highratescaling} shows the how $K^{*}$ scales with $m$ in high rate regime.
-We also show the theoretical scaling in Fig.~\ref{fig:highratescaling} which is $\bar{\alpha}_{j}nj/k$ with $\bar{\alpha}_{3}=1/6$ and $\bar{\alpha}_{5}\approx0.37$.
-Notice that the simulation and the theoretical results match very well.
+Fig.~\ref{fig:highratescaling} shows the how $p^{*}$ scales with $m$ in high-rate regime.
+We also show the theoretical scaling in Fig.~\ref{fig:highratescaling}, which is $\bar{\alpha}_{j}nj/k$ with $\bar{\alpha}_{3}=1/6$ and $0.3723<\bar{\alpha}_{5}<0.3724$.
+Since we are considering high-rate scaling as $k\rightarrow\infty$ and fixing $j$, which also means $\frac{m}{n}=\frac{j}{k}\rightarrow0$, where $m$ is the number of measurements.
+Therefore, our results are more accurate when $m$ is small.
+Notice that the simulation and the theoretical results match very well in the high-rate region.

 The simulation results for $(3,6)$, $(4,8)$ and $(5,10)$ ensembles are shown in Fig.~\ref{fig:sim_zero-one_345} and Fig.~\ref{fig:sim_Gaussian_345}.
 The results show that for short block length and rate a half, using measurement matrix from ensemble with higher VN/CN degree leads to worse performance.
-This seems to conflict the results shown in Fig.~\ref{fig:highratescaling}.
-Actually, in the scaling law analysis, we consider rates close to 1 and large block-length which is not satisfied in the simulation of Fig.~\ref{fig:sim_zero-one_345} and Fig.~\ref{fig:sim_Gaussian_345}.
+This seems to conflict the results shown in Fig.~\ref{fig:highratescaling}, since the results in Fig.~\ref{fig:highratescaling} show that (5,$k$) ensemble should perform better than (3,$k$) ensemble.
+The reason for this is that our scaling-law analysis is only accurate when code rate is high.
+In the scaling-law analysis, we consider rates close to 1 and large block-length, which is not satisfied in the simulation of Fig.~\ref{fig:sim_zero-one_345} and Fig.~\ref{fig:sim_Gaussian_345}.